inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Real softw engineers don't bug programs, they verify correctness.
 This process doesn't necessarily involve  of anything on a comter, except perhaps a Correctness Verification Aid package.
-"If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."
+"If  want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."
 (By Linus Torvalds)
 ...
-TheysaidDoyouseethebiggreenglowinthedarkhouseuponthehill?andIsaidYesIsee
+TheysaidDoseethebiggreenglowinthedarkhouseuponthehill?andIsaidYesIsee
 thebiggreenglowinthedarkhouseuponthehillTheresabigdarkforestbetweenmeandthe
 biggreenglowinthedarkhouseuponthehillandalittleoldladyridingonaHoovervacuum
-cleanersayingIllgetyoumyprettyandyourlittledogTototoo ...
+cleanersayingIllgetmyprettyandrlittledogTototoo ...

 	I don't even *HAVE* a dog Toto...
 Th' MIND is the Pizza Palace of th' SOUL
-Who  you?
+Who  ?
 I had another dream the other day about music critics.
 They were small and ront-like with padlocked ears, as if they had stepped out of a painting by Goya.